Saturday, 6 December 2008

 - Blanc, Michelle Le and Odell, Colin (2000), Horror Movies: Pocket Essentials Film, London: Pocket Essentials

-Men, Women and Chain Saws: Gender in the Modern Horror Film, New Jersey: Princeton University Press
+- Clover, Carol J. (1992), Men, Women and Chain Saws: Gender in the Modern Horror Film, New Jersey: Princeton University Press

 - Dickstein, Morris (1980), American Film